potluridheeraj/potluridheeraj.github.io/pages/microsoft/Implement IaaS solutions.md

 sidebar: az-204_sidebar
 ---
 ## Implement IaaS solutions

+    * provision virtual machines (VMs)
+    * configure, validate, and deploy ARM templates
+    * configure container images for solutions
+    * publish an image to the Azure Container Registry
+    * run containers by using Azure Container Instance

 ### Provision VMs

 Quickstart: Create a Windows virtual machine in the Azure portal